The idea for The Whole Truth Booth was born a few days after the 2016 Election in a text conversation between two long-time friends.

 The women-in-tech duo recognized that the power of storytelling is not singular to politics.
 The Whole Truth Booth provides a simple, quick, and creative way to gather stories and collect content from the people whose truths matter most: your community.

 Nina Sharma has dedicated her career to working for causes that empower others.
 She spent 15 years working in nonprofit institutional fundraising and partnership development, at such places as the New York Public Library, Carnegie Hall, Yale University, and the Ad Council.
 After getting her Masters of Public Administration from the NYU Wagner School of Public Service, she worked for Dr. Jeffrey Sachs’ Millennium Villages Project, a proof-of-concept model to eradicate extreme poverty in sub-Saharan Africa.
-In 2012, she moved to Denver where she worked for various nonprofits, launched her own consultancy, and is now the Director of Special Projects at the University of Denver.
-She was one of the original founders of +Acumen, is a graduate of Impact Denver Class, serves on the Alumni Council of Hamilton College and the Alumni Advisory Council of the Denver Metro Chamber Leadership Foundation, and is a board member at Global Dental Relief.
+In 2012, she moved to Denver where she worked for various nonprofits, launched her own consultancy, and is now the Managing Director of Project X-ITE at the University of Denver.
+She was one of the original founders of +Acumen, is a graduate of Impact Denver, serves on the Alumni Council of Hamilton College and the Alumni Advisory Council of the Denver Metro Chamber Leadership Foundation, and is a board member at Global Dental Relief.